56kcloud/Training/Docker/kickstart/chapters/votingapp-compose.md

 The `build` key specifies, were compose can find the `Dockerfile` to build the image to use.
 You can also use the `image` tag, as you can see in the `redis` or `db` service.
 This will then pull and start a container based on an existing image.

 The `command` key, allows you to specify the command that is executed inside the container.
-This will overwrite the `CMD` tag in the `Dockerfile`.
+This will overwrite the `CMD` tag from the `Dockerfile`.

 Much like with `docker run` you can define `volumes`, `ports` and `networks`.
 There's also a `depends_on` key which allows you to specify that a service is only deployed after another service, in this case `vote` only deploys after `redis`.